JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

-You can start/stop recording from the GUI, from external 3.3V logic (see "GPIO PROTOCOL" seciont below), or with keyboard shortcuts:
+You can start/stop recording from the GUI, from external 3.3V logic (see "GPIO PROTOCOL" section below), or with keyboard shortcuts:

     1-4:            Typing a camera number will start/stop recording that camera.